Chadrack09/StudentQuery/README.md

 ```

 ## 3. Currency Converter
-> This is a static currency converter from dollor to rand.
+> This is a static currency converter from dollar to rand.
 Note this currency is static according to the day of its records.

 ```javascript
 // Currency Converter Function